Ash-Olorenshaw/MQForge/README.md

 Further functionality does exist, however, and it can be seen through the help file, which is invoked with the `--help` flag, which is also shown here:
 ```
 -h/--help               -   print this helpfile
--me/--meta-editor       -   Location for your metaeditor.exe file if you are storing somewhere other than default.
+-me/--meta-editor       -   REQUIRED: Location for your metaeditor.exe file.
 -dh/--default-headers   -   Location directory of standard .mqh header files (this is usually something like 'C:/users/USERNAME/AppData/Roaming/MetaQuotes/Terminal/USERID/MQL4/Include/').
 -wine/--use-wine        -   Whether to use Wine to run 'metaeditor.exe' - only available on Linux.
 -clr/--colourful        -   Whether to provide a coloured output.